sariabuqoura/CISSP/README.md

      * Shrink-Wrap: agreement written on the outside of the software (once its opened its activated)
      * Click-Through: click on licesning button
      * Cloud Service : it provide link to lefal terms and checkbos for user to confirm that they read and agree
+   * Import/Export
+     * export of senstive hardware and software products to other nations
+     * Internernational traffic in arms regulations(ITAR)
+       * controls the export items are specifically designed as military and defense items on (USML) list
+     * the export administration regulation (EAR)
+       * cover a broader set of items that are designed for commercial use but have military applications on (CCL) list